Take Acupuncture to Relieve Back Pain

 Acupuncture for Lower Back Pain

-Whether you are suffering from a back pain as a result of serious injury, a herniated disc, sciatica or even stress, acupuncture may be the best treatment option for you.
 Acupuncturists use different points for different purposes.
-Trigger points are used to alleviate pain including referred pain, local points are used to reduce inflammation and to loosen up soft tissue, and meridian points are used to facilitate circulation and to restore balance, which in turn, reduce pain and quicken the healing process.
+Trigger points are used to relieve referred pain, local points are used to reduce inflammation and tissue stiffness, and meridian points help the body to improve circulation and restore balance, which can reduce inflammation and speed up the healing process.

-At Chang’s Acupuncture, we often combine acupuncture with electric stimulation, moxibustion, cupping, tuina, and stretching to treat lower back pain.
+At Chang’s Acupuncture, we often combine acupuncture with electric stimulation, moxibustion, cupping, acupressure, tui na, and stretching to treat lower back pain.
 They all work together to relieve pain, reduce inflammation and promote circulation to help healing.
 Call us or send us an email today to find out if acupuncture is the right treatment option for you to be free from the never-ending low back pain.